Staff

 Since 2016, Anthony Moffa has taught courses in environmental law at University of Maine School of Law and has overseen the Environmental and Oceans Law Certificate Program since its inception in 2019.
 Prior to joining the Maine Law faculty, Professor Moffa served in the General Counsel’s Office of the U.S. Environmental Protection Agency.
 He continues to offer his law expertise to Maine communities and organizations, including Maine Conservation Voters, Conservation Law Foundation, and the City of South Portland.
 Moffa graduated magna cum laude from the University of Pennsylvania with degree in economics and a minor in music.
 He earned his law degree from Yale Law School.
 Anthony is serving his first term on the SPACE board through winter 2025/26.

-Christian Adame (he/him) is an arts administrator with 19 years of diverse experience in museums and cultural organizations.
-Currently, he is the Peggy L. Osher Director of Learning and Community Collaboration at the Portland Museum of Art.
-As a queer, multiracial educator, he works to elevate and integrate marginalized perspectives within institutional space through collaborative programming, interpretation, and teaching.
-He has held positions at the California State Archives, The California Museum of Women, History, and the Arts, the Crocker Art Museum, and the Phoenix Art Museum.
-In Arizona, he helped establish arts space Megaphone and co-founded the community collective Cut + Paste.
+Christian Adame (he/him) is an arts administrator and organizer with over 20 years of diverse experience in museums.
+As a queer, Latinx educator, he works to elevate and integrate marginalized perspectives within institutional space through programming, interpretation, teaching, and interdisciplinary collaboration.
+He has held various education positions at the California State Archives, the Crocker Art Museum, Phoenix Art Museum, and the Portland Museum of Art, where he was the Peggy L. Osher Director of Learning and Community Collaboration for over five years.
+Currently, he is the Mirken Director of Learning and Engagement at the Colby College Museum of Art in Waterville, Maine, where he oversees academic engagement, community outreach, school programs, and visitor experience.
 He has received awards and fellowships from the National Association of Latino Arts and Cultures (NALAC), The Getty Leadership Institute, The Teaching Institute in Museum Education, and the American Alliance of Museums.
 He earned his B.A. in Art History from the University of California, Davis.
-Christian is serving his first term on the SPACE Board through spring of 2025 and was elected to the Secretary role in 2023.

 Chris Stiegler is the Program Chair of MFA in Studio Art at Maine College of Art & Design, an art historian, and curator who founded the projects Town Hall Meeting and The Institute for American Art.
 Town Hall Meeting was a collaborative effort that produced symposiums, museum tours, and lectures.
 Stiegler serves as museum director for The Institute for American Art, a curatorial project that situates works of art and objects of culture within a residential setting.
 The museum shows a single work of art at a time to foster prolonged engagement with the audience, accompanied by associated film screenings, public readings, and other events.
 As a teacher he has focused on historiography, criticism of the contemporary, and 20th century art history.
 He holds BAs in art history and printmaking from the University of Delaware and a Master of Modern Art in connoisseurship, market history, from Christie’s Education.
 Chris is serving his second term through spring of 2026, and was elected to the President role in 2023.